FlorianLeChat/GmodStore-Downloader/README.md

 > [!TIP]
 > To try the project, you *can* also use [Docker](https://www.docker.com/) installed.
 Once installed, simply start the development Docker image with `docker compose up --detach --build` command.
 The website should be available at http://localhost/.
 If you want to work on the project with Docker, you need to use `docker compose watch --no-up` to automatically synchronize your local changes with the container. 🐳

+> [!CAUTION]
+> The Docker image *can* also be deployed in production, but **this requires advanced knowledge to properly deploy, optimize, and secure your installation**, in order to avoid any unwanted consequences. ⚠️

 *This website is in no way affiliated with GmodStore, except that I use their amazing API to provide you this service.*